Gremagol/EneCMDList/Commands List.md

 ### CustomReactions
 Commands and aliases | Description | Usage
 ----------------|--------------|-------
 `addcustreact` `acr` | Add a custom reaction with a trigger and a response.
 Running this command in server requires the Administration permission.
-Running this command in DM is Bot Owner only and adds a new global custom reaction.
+Running this command in DM is Gremagol only and adds a new global custom reaction.
 Guide here: <http://nadekobot.readthedocs.io/en/latest/Custom%20Reactions/>  | `.acr "hello" Hi there %user%`
 `listcustreact` `lcr` | Lists global or server custom reactions (20 commands per page).
 Running the command in DM will list global custom reactions, while running it in server will list that server's custom reactions.
 Specifying `all` argument instead of the number will DM you a text file with a list of all custom reactions.  | `.lcr 1` or `.lcr all`
 `listcustreactg` `lcrg` | Lists global or server custom reactions (20 commands per page) grouped by trigger, and show a number of responses for each.
 Running the command in DM will list global custom reactions, while running it in server will list that server's custom reactions.  | `.lcrg 1`
 `showcustreact` `scr` | Shows a custom reaction's response on a given ID.  | `.scr 1` `delcustreact` `dcr` | Deletes a custom reaction on a specific index.
-If ran in DM, it is bot owner only and deletes a global custom reaction.
+If ran in DM, it is Gremagol only and deletes a global custom reaction.
 If ran in a server, it requires Administration privileges and removes server custom reaction.  | `.dcr 5`
 `crdm` | Toggles whether the response message of the custom reaction will be sent as a direct message.  | `.crdm 44` `crad` | Toggles whether the message triggering the custom reaction will be automatically deleted.  | `.crad 59` `crstatsclear` | Resets the counters on `.crstats`.
-You can specify a trigger to clear stats only for that trigger. **Bot owner only** | `.crstatsclear` or `.crstatsclear rng`
+You can specify a trigger to clear stats only for that trigger. **Gremagol only** | `.crstatsclear` or `.crstatsclear rng`
 `crstats` | Shows a list of custom reactions and the number of times they have been executed.
 Paginated with 10 per page.
 Use `.crstatsclear` to reset the counters.  | `.crstats` or `.crstats 3`

 ###### [Back to ToC](#table-of-contents)